-Buying my Freehold House
+Buying The Freehold Of My House

 Whilst owning a leasehold house is less common than owning a leasehold apartment, there are pockets of property all over the country where houses are leasehold.